 Once the process of euthanasia concludes, it is vital to get some closure.
 If you want to have a send-off ceremony, gather some friends and family for your final goodbyes.
 You can go a step further and give your pet a tribute by establishing a memorial.

-If you find it challenging to deal with the loss, seek emotional support from a counselor or mental health professional.
-Remember that letting go is the first step towards healing, and the cherished memories will always remain.
+Should you find it challenging to deal with the loss, seek emotional support from a counselor or mental health professional.
+Remember that letting go is the first step towards healing, and that the cherished memories will always remain.

 Other articles you would like: